 Batman: "Holy surrealism, Batman!"
 The colorful, campy '60s series that pretty much defines the bright, shiny Batman.

 Jan And Dean Meet Batman: At the height of their fame, the Surf Rock duo of Jan Berry and Dean Torrence approached National Periodical Publications (as DC was then known) about doing a licensed (i.e. copyright-compliant) album based both on the comic books and the TV show, which was also at the height of its popularity.
 NPP gave its blessing, and this strong contender for the title of "Weirdest Concept Album Ever" was born.
 Half the record is music inspired by the comic books and the show, including a cover of the latter's theme.
 The other half details the adventures of "Captain Jan & Dean the Boy Blunder," an Affectionate Parody both of The Silver Age of Comic Books — or, from their perspective, the current time — and also of the just-passed Golden Age of Radio.
-The cuts alternate between type, and the comedy pieces are as goofy as you'd expect, including cliffhangers in ridiculous "death" traps.
-However, the Bat-music cuts are played almost completely straight, or at least as straight as the era allowed; some lyrics of the songs are taken directly from ""Detective Comics'' #27.
+The cuts alternate between type, and the comedy pieces are as goofy as you'd expect; besides ribbing many of the tropes listed here, our heroes have abilities like Power Breath and "Instant Distance Mental Powers" that, when their intended destination is the Surf City Circus, land them in the Jersey City Surplus Store via a literal Wrong Turn at Albuquerque.
+However, the Bat-music cuts are played almost completely straight, or at least as straight as the era allowed; some lyrics are taken directly from ""Detective Comics'' #27.

 As That Other Wikinotes, two attempts at a U.S. series during the Golden Age of Radio never got off the ground, though the Dynamic Duo did make guest appearances on The Adventures of Superman.
 Decades later, award-winning producer Dirk Maggs created two acclaimed radio series for the BBC starring the Dark Knight.
 The first, The Lazarus Syndrome, is a completely original drama.
 The second, an adaptation of Knightfall, ran as short segments within the DJ show hosted by Mark Goodier.